npit/video-learning-tf/README.md

 During validation, the input image is encoded and merged to a special Beginning-Of-Sequence (BOS) character.
 The output of each step is fed as input to the next, until an End-Of-Sequence character is generated, or we reach a maximum caption length.

+Image caption annotations, vocabulary generation and caption-vocabulary mapping processing is performed by `process_annotations.py`.
+Association with word embeddings is done by `produce_embeddings.py`.

 ### Video description
 The video description workflow produces captions for given input video frames.
 #### Video description/Pooling